onqtam/headjack/src/competition.md

 # Comparison table

-This is the subjective understanding of Headjack's team - many of the claims lack official sources.
+Some of this is a subjective estimation - many of the claims lack official sources.

 <div>
 <style type="text/css" scoped>